HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="core_web_vitals.sql"
 ) }}

-TYPO3 CMS has the best LCP scores with 69% of origins having a “good” LCP experience, while WordPress and Adobe Experience Manager have the worst LCP scores, with only 28% of origins having a good LCP score.
+TYPO3 CMS had the best LCP scores with 69% of origins having a “good” LCP experience, while WordPress and Adobe Experience Manager have the worst LCP scores, with only 28% of origins having a good LCP score.

 In general, it seems that most platforms are struggling with the LCP metric.
 This probably relates to the fact that the LCP is dependent on the download of image/font/CSS and then displaying the appropriate HTML elements.
 Achieving this in under 2.5 seconds for all device types and connection speeds can be challenging.
 Improving LCP scores usually involves the correct use of caching, pre-loading, resource prioritization, and lazy loading of other competing resources.